-At the annual and special meeting of shareholders of the Company held on June 25, 2020, shareholders approved a Consolidation on materially the same terms as stated herein.
-Over the course of the previous year, the Board considered the timing for implementing the Consolidation, however, as a result of market conditions, determined that it was in the Company's best interest not to implement the Consolidation.
+At the annual and special meetings of shareholders of the Company held on June 25, 2020 and June 23, 2021, shareholders approved a Consolidation on materially the same terms as stated herein.
+Over the course of the year following those meetings, the Board considered the timing for implementing the Consolidation, however, as a result of market conditions, determined that it was in the Company's best interest not to implement the Consolidation.
 Accordingly, shareholders are being asked to approve the Consolidation again at the Meeting.